isomerpages/moe-evergreenpri/_our-policy/School Rules.md

 |  	| Shirt<br>Shorts<br>  	| Blouse<br>Skorts1<br>  	| Students are to be in full uniform during official school events and examinations<br>  	|
 |  	| Polo t-shirt<br>Shorts / PE shorts 	| Polo t-shirt<br>Skorts<br>  	| Mon to Fri.<br>  	|
 |  	| Polo t-shirt<br>PE Shorts 	| Polo t-shirt<br>PE Shorts2 / Skorts 	| PE Attire 	|

+_\*skirt with shorts hidden underneath_
+_1\.
+Do note that the designs for the skorts (Girls) for Lower Pri and Upper Pri are different_
+_2\.
+Girls have a choice to wear their skorts or shorts for PE lesson_
+_\# All students will be wearing **black shoes and white socks** when wearing the new school uniform only_

+**Ornaments, Jewellery**

+* No ornaments or any forms of jewellery, such as necklace and bracelet are allowed.
+* (For girls only) Only plain ear studs (black, gold or silver) are allowed.  **For safety reason, girls are not allowed to wear loop ear rings as they may pose a danger during play.
+Religious amulets or chain must be long enough to be hidden beneath the uniform and must not be worn visibly, even on the wrist.**